Hugh Grant: Relationships

 In 1987, while playing Lord Byron in the Spanish production Remando Al Viento (1988), Grant met actress Elizabeth Hurley, who was cast in a supporting role as Byron's former lover Claire Clairmont.
 He began dating Hurley during filming and their relationship was subsequently the subject of much media attention.
-While dating Hurley, Grant gained international notoriety for soliciting the services of a prostitute, Divine Brown, in 1995.
-They separated in May 2000, but Grant is godfather to Hurley’s son Damian, born in 2002.
+While dating Hurley, Grant gained international notoriety for soliciting the services of prostitute Divine Brown, in 1995.
+They separated in May 2000.
+Grant is godfather to Hurley's son Damian, born in 2002.

 Grant has five children with two women.
-In September 2011, he had a daughter, Tabitha, with Tinglan Hong, who was sometimes misreported in the press as a receptionist at a Chinese restaurant in London.
+In September 2011, he had a daughter with Tinglan Hong, who was variously misreported in the press as a receptionist at a Chinese restaurant in London or a Chinese actress.
 His daughter's Chinese name is Jing Xi (驚喜), meaning "happy surprise".
 Grant and Hong had a "fleeting affair", according to his publicist.
-He has said that Hong has been "badly treated" by the media; the press intrusion prevented him from attending the birth of his daughter, with Hong obtaining an injunction to allow him to visit them in peace.
+In 2012, he stated that Hong had been "badly treated" by the media; the press intrusion prevented him from attending the birth of his daughter, with Hong obtaining an injunction to allow him to visit them in peace.

 In September 2012, Grant's second child, a son, was born to Swedish television producer Anna Eberstein.
-Hong and Grant reunited briefly and she gave birth to Grant's third child, a son named Felix, in December 2012.
+Later, Grant reunited briefly with Hong, and she gave birth to Grant's third child, a son, in December 2012.

-In December 2015, he and Eberstein had their second child, a girl.
-Their third child, another girl, was born in March 2018, and they married on 25 May 2018.
+Grant's daughters with Eberstein were born in December 2015 and March 2018.
+He and Eberstein married on 25 May 2018.